• Skip to primary navigation

 Legume seeds like beans may cause excessive gas, abdominal pain, and diarrhea in dogs.

 Peas and lentils are fillers in various pet foods.
 Occasionally, you can give your dog green peas, snow peas, chickpeas, garden peas, English peas, and sugar snap peas.
-Fresh and frozen peas are suitable for your dog, but you must avoid canned peas with added sodium.
+Fresh and frozen peas suit your dog, but you must avoid canned peas with added sodium.

 Pea protein and legumes can cause heart disease